Time and the Trickster

-"I was appointed to the task of retrieving three objects that were placed in Earth's history to change time," Rose said.
+"I was appointed to the task of retrieving three objects that were placed in Earth's history to change time," Rose informed him cautiously.
 "These objects have the power to alter the timelines and history of the point in time they are in.
 They even contain the power to alter fixed points in time."
 She saw the Master flinch slightly in the corner of her eye.
 "I have two of the three which is why your little tracking device keeps leading you to me."

-Rose pulled out the hammer and dagger to show them to the Master, but quickly tucked them away again before he could reach for them.
+Rose pulled out the hammer and dagger to show them to the Master but quickly tucked them away again before he could reach for them.
 "The third is still out there and still has the potential to damage the Web of Time."

 "You might have mentioned this earlier my dear," the Master said as he added milk and sugar to his tea.
 It was his turn to seem calm and collected, but Rose didn't like that one bit.
 "Before rudely attacking me."

-"Forgive me," Rose said with a teasing smile.
+"Forgive me," Rose apologised with a teasing smile.
 "But I'd just been threatened by one of the beings responsible for this little problem and you had the nerve to point a weapon at me.
 Besides," Rose glanced out the window.
 "At the time I was hoping to find the item and finish my mission quickly and quietly."

-"Why have you not sought help from the Doctor?" the Master questioned.
+"Why have you not sought help from the Doctor?" the Master asked.
 "He is also a Time Lord and he is so protective of these pathetic humans."
 The Master paused and added, "I ask again my dear what are you?
 Eternal?"
 The Master seemed a bit nervous now, "Guardian?"

 "Can you set your device to eliminate the items I currently have and track only the third?"
 Rose questioned, enjoying the Master's queries.